atlassian-labs/atlassian-sampling-processor/README.md

 ## Config

-### `max_traces`
+### `primary_cache_size`

-The maximum amount of traces that are held in the internal LRU cache.
+The amount traces with non-low priority that are held in the primary internal LRU cache.
 When this value reaches max, the least-recently-used trace is evicted and considered as "not sampled".

+The `primary_cache_size` value should be greater than 0, and should be set to a value that is appropriate for the trace volume.

-`max_traces` is the most important value to tune in terms of memory usage.
+`primary_cache_size` is the most important value to tune in terms of memory usage.
 Keep an eye on the `processor_atlassian_sampling_trace_eviction_time` metric to tune how long you would like your traces to stay pending in memory before being considered not-sampled.

+### `secondary_cache_size`

+The amount of traces with low priority that are held in the secondary internal LRU cache.
+When this value reaches max, the least-recently-used trace is evicted and considered as "not sampled".

+The `secondary_cache_size` value should be greater than 0, and should be less than 50% of `primary_cache_size`.

+__Note: It will overwrite any entries of the same key in either the primary or secondary cache to prevent a key appearing in both primary and secondary.
+If the caller wants to promote an existing key from secondary to primary, they can Put with non-low priority.__

 ### `decision_cache`